Other

 religion and how they compliment each other."

-at the very best, theistic evolutionists.
+are, at the very best, theistic evolutionists.
 While they claim to

 believe in God as the ultimate creator of the universe and of life on